Does Google Index JavaScript? Impact of JavaScript Rendering

 Why is using a Chromium based crawler important?

-In Sitebulb you have to change to the 'Chrome Crawler' in the audit setup process, in Screaming Frog you have to select rendering from a setting menu, in 'enterprise' crawlers like Lumar and OnCrawl you have to pay extra to enable rendering.
+To render JavaScript when crawling with Sitebulb, simply choose the 'Chrome Crawler' in the audit setup process.
+In Screaming Frog you have to select rendering from a setting menu.
+In an enterprise crawler like Lumar and OnCrawl you have to pay extra to enable rendering.

 There are 3 types of websites